 - The drier and warmer air is circulated back into the room.

 The advantage of basement dehumidifiers is that it will automatically switch off when the drainage tank is full or if it has achieved the desired or selected level of dryness in the basement.

 To summarise the working mechanism of dehumidifiers can be stated as: damp air which is drawn into the dehumidifier is cooled, dried, heated and circulated back into the room.

 What does capacity of dehumidifiers mean?

-- High capacity dehumidifiers as they are capable of drawing a lot of moisture from the air within a short time.
-These are optimal for medium and large spaces.
+- High capacity dehumidifiers which are capable of drawing a lot of moisture from the air within the specified time.
+These are optimal for use in medium and large spaces.

-- Low capacity dehumidifiers which can be used for small spaces.
+- Low capacity dehumidifiers which can be used in small spaces.

 How do I choose a dehumidifier for my basement?

 When selecting a basement dehumidifier, you must consider the following factors:

 1. Size of basements: The recommended size of dehumidifiers vary from model to model and manufacturers.
 Therefore, to start with, you should know the size of your basement.
 For instance:

 - An extra large basement (5000 square feet) will require a high capacity dehumidifier that can pull up to 90 pints of moisture from the air within a day.